-- (a) It is unlawful for any City Official to participate in any municipal decision where a party to the municipal decision has given the City Official, promised to give the City Official, or acted as an intermediary for the City Official to have, an opportunity for compensation. - (b) For purposes of this section, opportunities for compensation provided to a City Official include opportunities for compensation provided to the City Official's immediate family.
-When such an opportunity for compensation is provided to a member of the City Official's immediate family, the City

-Official shall not participate in a municipal decision involving a party to the municipal decision unless the City Official had no knowledge or involvement in securing the opportunity for compensation.
+- (a) It is unlawful for any City Official to participate in any municipal decision where a party to the municipal decision has, within the previous twelve months, given the City Official, promised to give the City Official, or acted as an intermediary for the City Official to have, an opportunity for compensation. - (b) For purposes of this section, opportunities for compensation provided to a City Official include opportunities for compensation provided to the City Official's immediate family.
+When such an opportunity for compensation is provided to a member of the City Official's immediate family, the City Official shall not participate in a municipal decision involving a party to the municipal decision unless the City Official had no knowledge or involvement in securing the opportunity for compensation. - (c) This section does not apply to opportunities for compensation provided by a public agency.